mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 ---
 layout: page
-title: Remote Storage for Backup and Synchronization
+title: Cloud-based Sync and Backup
 ---

-# Remote Storage for Backup and Synchronization
+# Cloud-based Sync and Backup

 Cloud-based synchronization can provide a user reliable access to their logins.
 Building off the encrypt-always nature of [data storage](./data-storage.md) extends the secure protection of the user's data across their devices in a consistent manner.